ngraveio/bc-ur/README.md

   // ur:user/3-2/lpaxaobbcyjldnbwrlgeihisgejlisjtcxfyjlihwletaewp
   const part = scanQRCode()

-  // Read the part and set expected type and element count decoder.receivePartUr(part)
+  // Read the part and set expected type and fragment count decoder.receivePartUr(part)

   // check if all the necessary parts have been received to successfully decode the message